 Envy is not uniquely the domain of the colonised or the oppressed.
 Envious racial feelings experienced by white people vis á vis Black people, exist and are central to racism.
 I would argue, that the (unconscious) envy oppressor groups feel towards the people they oppress is fundamentally or qualitatively different from what has come to be described as envy in the colonised/oppressed.
 In fact I question the idea that the feelings the colonised experience towards colonialists, are best understood by characterising them as envy.
 Although it may be tempting to posit that both parties are envious of the other, and therefore set-up an equivalency; there isn’t one, for reasons I will try to explain below.

 To be envious is firstly to feel an absence of something in oneself.
 It is secondly to feel afflicted and/or angry by the existence of that actual or fantasised something in someone else.
-Thirdly, it is to experience a drive to destroy that something or that someone possessing that something.
+Thirdly, it is to experience a drive or impulse to destroy that something or that someone possessing that something.
 In other words, it is feeling deeply disturbed that another entity possesses something one desires for oneself, but one that cannot be obtained.
 Thus envy, at least analytically is more than wanting for oneself a something we identify in others.
 It is the impulse to obtain it (at all cost) and failing this, to destroy it in the other.
 One may say it is to seek retribution for that sense of lacking.

 There is an important although subtle distinction between envy and jealousy.
 If I experience jealousy, I experience a fear of loss or a sense of deprivation which I cannot tolerate, I therefore seek to possess the object triggering the jealous feelings.
 If one experiences envy on the other hand, there is a sense of being bereft rather than deprived.
 I am not sure one can obtain what is envied or at least that one thinks one can obtain it, not without doing harm.
 One therefore makes no move to possess but, to spoil.
 To destroy.
 To kill whatever or whomever contains the object of one’s envy.
 In doing so, one seeks to rid themselves of any trace of that feeling of lacking or absence and, the sense of inadequacy it produces.